Split Your Dataset With scikit-learn's train_test_split()

 You probably got different results from what you see here.
 This is because dataset splitting is random by default.
 The result differs each time you run the function.
 However, this often isn’t what you want.

 Sometimes, to make your tests reproducible, you need a random split with the same output for each function call.
 You can do that with the parameter random_state.
 The value of random_state isn’t important—it can be any non-negative integer.
-You could use an instance of numpy.random.RandomState instead, but that is a more complex approach.
+You could use an instance of numpy.random.RandomState instead, but that’s a more complex approach.

-Typically, you’ll want to define the size of the test (or training) set explicitly, and sometimes you’ll even want to experiment with different values.
+Typically, you’ll want to define the size of the test or training set explicitly, and sometimes you’ll even want to experiment with different values.
 You can do that with the parameters train_size or test_size.

 Modify the code so you can choose the size of the test set and get a reproducible result: